mynk8/Wizzly/README.md

 Wizzly directly attacks the root causes of digital educational inequality with a powerful, AI-powered offline-first suite—eliminating the need for costly infrastructure, consistent connectivity, or complex tools.
 It’s a single, unified platform that gives students autonomy and teachers superpowers, regardless of their environment.

-- **Offline-First by Design**: All core features—interactive canvas, note-taking, whiteboard, PDF exports, and voice controls—work fully without internet.
+- Offline-First by Design: All core features—interactive canvas, note-taking, whiteboard, PDF exports, and voice controls—work fully without internet.
 No logins, no server dependencies.
-- **AI Doubt Solving, Embedded in YouTube**: Transforms any YouTube tutorial into a smart classroom.
+- AI Doubt Solving, Embedded in YouTube: Transforms any YouTube tutorial into a smart classroom.
 Students can pause, ask doubts via chat or voice, and get real-time AI explanations.
 No additional app.
 No friction.
-- **One-Stop Teaching Workspace**: Teachers can visually plan lessons, write over embedded videos, save reusable content, and even generate AI-powered objectives—all inside a drag-and-drop whiteboard.
+- One-Stop Teaching Workspace: Teachers can visually plan lessons, write over embedded videos, save reusable content, and even generate AI-powered objectives—all inside a drag-and-drop whiteboard.
-- **Voice-First, Inclusive Interaction**: 95%+ accurate voice recognition, multilingual input support, and natural language understanding make it usable for early learners, rural classrooms, or visually impaired users.
+- Voice-First, Inclusive Interaction: 95%+ accurate voice recognition, multilingual input support, and natural language understanding make it usable for early learners, rural classrooms, or visually impaired users.
-- **No Setup.
-No Barriers.**: Install once as a Chrome extension.
+- No Setup.
+No Barriers: Install once as a Chrome extension.
 Works instantly on any device with a browser—no admin permissions, logins, or backend infrastructure needed.
-- **Real-Time Sync with Video**: Notes, screenshots, and AI responses are auto-synced with YouTube timestamps for frictionless review and retention.
+- Real-Time Sync with Video: Notes, screenshots, and AI responses are auto-synced with YouTube timestamps for frictionless review and retention.
-- **Fail-Safe Architecture**: If internet cuts off, Wizzly seamlessly switches to offline-only mode so that learning never stops.
+- Fail-Safe Architecture: If internet cuts off, Wizzly seamlessly switches to offline-only mode so that learning never stops.
-- **Built for Low-End Devices**: Lightweight frontend, no backend calls, and full local storage usage make it ideal for low-RAM, low-power systems.
+- Built for Low-End Devices: Lightweight frontend, no backend calls, and full local storage usage make it ideal for low-RAM, low-power systems.

 Wizzly doesn’t just digitize education—it decentralizes it.** It removes every traditional blocker—connectivity, cost, hardware, and complexity—and delivers a truly inclusive, personalized, and scalable solution aligned with **UN SDG 4: Quality Education.